-- Fees are to be paid to the Operational Co-ordinator during office hours 8am 4:00pm. - Fees may be paid direct credit or using EFTPOS facilities.
+- Fees may be paid direct credit or using direct debit system (iPay).
 All payments will be receipted. - Fees are on a 14-day account.
 Fees are to be paid in full before the end of the 14-day period unless a previous arrangement has been made with the Operational Co-ordinator or Director.